ICE-Score: Instructing Large Language Models to Evaluate Code: Introduction

-Code generation evaluation presents unique challenges, requiring a deeper understanding of programming concepts and more complex syntax than natural language generation~\citep{hindle2016naturalness}.
+Code evaluation presents unique challenges, requiring a deeper understanding of programming concepts and more complex syntax than natural language generation~\citep{hindle2016naturalness}.
 Traditional reference-based evaluation metrics for code generation, such as BLEU~\cite{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, and chrF~\citep{popovic2015chrf}, rely on token matching to assess performance automatically.
 However, these metrics have demonstrated poor correlation with human evaluation~\citep{evtikhiev2022bleu} since they often underestimate the variety of outputs with the same semantic logic.
 While some studies have incorporated programming features to improve these metrics, they have shown limited gains and poor correlation with functional correctness~\citep{eghbali2022crystalbleu,tran2019does}.
 Alternatively, researchers have proposed using well-designed test suites to objectively evaluate code generation performance at the function level~\citep{chen2021evaluating, zheng2023codegeex,cassano:multipl-e}.
 However, developing these test suites requires programming expertise, which can be impractical and costly in low-resource scenarios.
 Additionally, executing model-generated code poses a security risk and must be run in an isolated sandbox, which is technically cumbersome.

-More recently, CodeBERTScore~\citep{zhou2023codebertscore}, a neural-model-based evaluation metric, has been proposed, showing higher correlation with functional correctness and human preferences by capturing the semantic information of reference code and generated code.
+More recently, CodeBERTScore~\citep{zhou2023codebertscore}, a neural-model-based evaluation metric, has been proposed, showing a higher correlation with functional correctness and human preferences by capturing the semantic information of reference code and generated code.
 However, CodeBERTScore still relies on high-quality references that can be difficult and expensive to obtain.
-Moreover, the limited performance of the CodeBERT~\citep{feng2020codebert} backbone suggests that it has not yet reached human-level understanding of source code, limiting the effectiveness of CodeBERTScore.
-Therefore, more advanced evaluation frameworks are needed that can better capture the complex syntax and semantics of code generation tasks.
+Moreover, the limited performance of the CodeBERT~\citep{feng2020codebert} backbone suggests that it has not yet reached a human-level understanding of source code, limiting the effectiveness of CodeBERTScore.
+Therefore, more advanced evaluation metrics are needed so that they can better capture the complex syntax and semantics of code intelligence tasks.